pralums/narrator/README.md

 # Narrator

-Narrator is a Slack bot for the Puppet Reader Alums Slack.
+Narrator is a Slack bot.

 ## Setting up locally
 1. Create a Python virtual environment: